National Professional Qualification in Leading Literacy (NPQLL)

 Who is the NPQLL programme for?

-The NPQ in Leading Literacy is designed for teachers who must be leading, or aspiring to lead, literacy in any phase of education.
+The NPQ for Leading Literacy is designed for teachers who must be leading, or aspiring to lead, literacy in any phase of education.
 For example, you might be a head of literacy or literacy coordinator at your school or multi-academy trust.

 How long does the NPQLL programme last?